drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 and a rule of thumb is to create pools using only vdevs with the same redundancy.

 A mirror vdev with $`d` devices has a redundancy of $`d - 1`$.
-Adding devices to a mirror doesn't increase storage capacity, only redundancy.
+E.g. a 3-way mirror has a redundancy of two.

 A RAID-Z vdev with $`d` devices and $`p` parity has a redundancy of $`p`$.
+E.g. raidz2 has a redundancy of 2 regardless of the number of disks in the vdev.

 ### Storage efficiency

 Storage efficiency is how much of the total drive capacity can actually be used to store data.

-A related concern is that ZFS treats all devices in a vdev as having the same capacity as the smallest device in the vdev.
+ZFS treats all devices in a vdev as having the same capacity as the smallest device in that vdev.
-Using devices of unequal size will waste the extra space on the larger devices and reduce storage efficiency.
-A rule of thumb is match the capacity of all devices within a vdev.
+Using devices of unequal size will waste the extra space on the larger devices, so a rule of thumb is match the capacity of all devices within a vdev.

 A mirror vdev with $`d` devices has a storage efficiency of $`1 / d`$.
 E.g. efficiency of a 2-way mirror is 50%, and a 3-way mirror is 33%.
-While mirror vdevs can theoretically have any number of devices, the storage efficiency quickly lowers prohibitively.
+While mirror vdevs can theoretically have any number of devices, the storage efficiency quickly lowers beyond normal usefulness.

 A RAID-Z vdev with $`d` devices and $`p` parity has a storage efficiency of $`d - p / d`$.
-Increasing vdev width increases efficiency, while increasing parity lowers efficiency.
+Increasing the number of devices in the vdev (referred to as _width_) increases efficiency, while increasing parity lowers efficiency.
 E.g. efficiency of a 3-wide raidz1 is 66%, a 4-wide raidz2 is 50%, and an 11-wide raidz3 is 72%.

 RAID-Z almost always provides better storage efficiency than mirrors.

 ### Flexibility

 ZFS imposes some constrains on how vdevs can be changed once created.
-It is good to think ahead of time about how I might want to change the vdevs, to make sure I don't accidentally lock myself into a configuration I no longer want.
+It is good to think ahead a bit to make sure the vdev doesn't get locked into an undesired configuration.

 Mirror vdevs can have devices added or removed after creation.

 Mirror vdev storage capacity can be increased by replacing all devices in the vdev with larger devices.
+This means replacing 2-3 drives at a time.

+Storage can be increased by adding a new mirror vdev, requiring 2-3 new drives.

 Having a RAID-Z vdev in a pool prevents any vdev from being removed from the pool.[^1]